wyw656141/uploadify3_demo/README.md

 uploadify3_demo
 ===============

-This is my Chinese demonstration project on uploadify
+This is my Chinese demonstration project on uploadify hehehe